Resources

 About 35% of U.S. residential energy use is wasted (1).
 Yikes!

-Homeowners could save up to 45% with insulation and air sealing upgrades, according to a study performed in partnership with NAIMA (North American Insulation Manufacturers Association).
+Homeowners could save up to 45% with the right insulation and air sealing upgradesaccording to one study.

 Why do we keep talking about air sealing?
 Learn what air sealing is and why it’s important.